John Millington Synge: Personality

 John Masefield, who knew Synge, wrote that he "gave one from the first the impression of a strange personality".
 Masefield said that Synge's view of life originated in his poor health.
 In particular, Masefield said "His relish of the savagery made me feel that he was a dying man clutching at life, and clutching most wildly at violent life, as the sick man does".

-Yeats described Synge as timid and shy, who "never spoke an unkind word" yet his art could "fill the streets with rioters".
+Yeats described Synge as timid and shy, who "never spoke an unkind word" yet his words could "fill the streets with rioters".
 Richard Ellmann, the biographer of Yeats and James Joyce, stated that Synge "built a fantastic drama out of Irish life.

 Yeats described Synge in the poem "In Memory of Major Robert Gregory":